Johannes Grant

-Johannes Grant or Johannis Grandi was a mercenary employed by the Byzantine Empire at the fall of Constantinople in 1453.
+Johannes Grant or Johannis Grandi was an army engineer and artillerist employed by the Byzantine Empire, who was present at the fall of Constantinople in 1453.
+He supervised wall repairs and helped prevent Ottoman mining of the fortifications.

 Contemporary Greek and Latin accounts referred to him as being German, although Runciman has suggested he may actually have been a Scot named John Grant.
 He appears to have been affiliated with the Genoese contingent of mercenaries at the siege, possibly part of the men commanded by Giovanni Giustiniani.
 His use of counter-mining tunnels prevented the Turks from weakening or invading Constantinople from under the walls.
 He would fill barrels with water and observe the waves, using incendiary weapons, mostly Cheirosiphon to destroy Ottoman tunnels.

+Grant took up the defense of Kaligaria Gate and its sector, alongside Theophilos Palaiologos.
+His fate remains unknown; he either perished in Constantinople or escaped to Chios with Giustiniani.
+However, if he was still posted at Kaligaria Gate when the city fell, he would not have had an opportunity to escape.